-Motsoaledi moves to raise $440m lost by Trump's cancelling of PEPFAR
+Motsoaledi moves to raise $440m lost by Trump's cancelling of Pepfar

 Malema said parties in parliament, and the country at large, needed to unite and push back against Trump’s “bullying tactics”.

-“This government refuses to acknowledge the real issue: we are being punished for supporting Palestine against apartheid Israel, nothing else.
+“This government refuses to acknowledge the real issue: we are being punished for supporting Palestine against apartheid Israel, nothing else,” he said.

 “The US does not believe there is white genocide or land grabs in South Africa.
 These lies are useful tools to justify economic aggression and seek to weaken our moral authority to condemn Israel's genocide.